-- 1 person suffers from Stroke every 40secnds in the US.
+- 1 person suffers from Stroke every 40 seconds in the US.

 - Someone dies with a stroke every 4 minutes.

-- Use of Tobacco is one of the main causes of Stroke.
+- The use of Tobacco is one of the main causes of Stroke.

-- Prevalence of stroke was 42.4% higher than it is in non-obese people.
+- The prevalence of stroke was 42.4% higher than it is in non-obese people.